top of page

 Holocaust Survivor Wisdom Project

-Holocaust Museum LA is excited to share our new Holocaust Survivor Wisdom Project.
+Holocaust Museum LA is honored to share the Holocaust Survivor Wisdom Project.

-The Holocaust Survivor Wisdom Project focuses on interviewing survivors for the preservation of survivors’ insights, advice, memories, and values for future generations.
-Their knowledge and experiences offer guidance, encouragement, and a sense of hope.
-By collecting and sharing these interviews, educational institutions, researchers, and the broader public can gain insights into the Holocaust's human consequences and the resilience and strength of the survivors' spirit in the face of immense adversity.
+This project collects interviews with Holocaust survivors for the preservation of their wisdom, advice, memories, and values for future generations.
+Their knowledge and experiences offer guidance, encouragement, and a sense of resilience in the face of immense adversity.
+Now, more than ever, their voices are essential to collect, preserve, and share.

 Other Opportunities